mrlesmithjr/ansible-elk-haproxy/README.md

 config_hosts_file: false  #defines if /etc/hosts should include ELK hosts...if DNS not configured...Vagrant testing.
 config_logstash: false
 enable_haproxy_admin_page: true
+enable_haproxy_remote_syslog: false  #defines if logs should be sent to remote syslog server
 haproxy_admin_password: admin  #defines password for admin user to login to admin page
 haproxy_admin_port: 9090  #defines http port to listen on for admin page
 haproxy_admin_user: admin  #defines admin user to login to admin page